Akhil-peram/Akhil-peram/README.md

 i like Artificial intelligence and Neural Networks

-# Hi there, I'm Akhil Ram! 👋
+# Hi there, I'm Akhil! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in open source projects, cloud computing, and artificial intelligence.
 I love experimenting with new technologies and finding innovative solutions to challenging problems.